ivoras/daisy/README.md

 The blockchain is basically very well suited to data exchange between otherwise competitive or hostile parties - the "trustless" principle is how Bitcoin manages to work in a really hostile global environment.
 Daisy could help bridge such environments.

+## Roadmap

+* ✔ Add a `daisy pull` command similar to "docker pull" which would replicate a blockchain from an existing node
+* ✔ Make creating new blockchains from scratch possible without changing the code
+* ✔ Implement the "URL" encoding for block transfers: so the data in the JSON messages isn't block data, but an URL to the block data.
+* Implement nicer error handling when replying to messages
+* Refactor db..., action... and blockchain... funcs into struct methods
+* Reimplement P2P as a WebSockets protocol, allowing HTTP REST APIs such as getblock to be served from the same port.
+* Add a [DHT](https://github.com/nictuku/dht) implementation for node discovery, possibly with some help from IPFS to store bootstrap nodes
+* Implement a Bloom filter for tables in SQL queries, to skip querying blocks which don't have the appropriate tables.
+* Implement stochastic guarded block importing: if there apparently is a new block in the network: ask a number of peers if they've seen it before importing it.

 # Usage

-When the command line app is started, Daisy will initialise its databases and install the default (and currently the only one) blockchain.
+When the command line app is started, Daisy will initialise its databases and install the default blockchain.
 It will then connect to a list of peers it maintains and fetch new blocks, if any.

 ## Querying the blockchain